ArBITRAL/PActor/PP_with_Actors.md

 **Research questions**

-- ways to introduce probability to actors
+- ways to introduce probability to actor space

+- similar to the idea of probabilistic broadcast, when an actor is forwared a message from CoordinatorActorSpace, it can process the message with a probability p

+- design decision:
+  if an actor rejects a message, it can forward that message to another actor in the same space?

 **Background**